andyearnshaw/Intl.js/README.md

 A few of the implemented functions may currently be non-conforming and/or incomplete.
 Most of those functions have comments marked as 'TODO' in the source code.

+<sup>*</sup> some of the tests cannot be passed from an ES5 implementation because they
+check for native behaviour.
+The majority of them should be passable, though.

 ## Compatibility
 Intl.js is designed to be compatible with ECMAScript 3.1 environments in order to